klaro-org/klaro-js/README.md

 # Klaro!
 A Simple Consent Manager

 Klaro [klɛro] is a simple consent manager that helps you to be transparent about the third-party applications on your website.
-It is designed to be extremely simple, intuitive and easy to use while allowing you to be compliant will all relevant regulations (notably GDPR and ePrivacy).
+It is designed to be extremely simple, intuitive and easy to use while allowing you to be compliant with all relevant regulations (notably GDPR and ePrivacy).

 <p align="center"><img src="dist/assets/demo.gif" /></p>